Swagnar/card/README.md

 **OS_OS** has following features:

-- boot into a `Windows 3.x`-esque operating system (no login screen for now)
+- boot into a `Windows 3.x`-esque operating system.
 - explore directories, files and archives
 - look around in the terminal (kinda broken I know)
 - settings! turn on or off the flickering animation, change color scheme to dark mode, and change the resolution
+- client side Floyd–Steinberg dithering for images

 ## Usage